 SNAKE SKIN DISCUS TANK AT A GLANCE

-Though Snake Skin Discus thrive in a school of their own and with other discus, they are compatible with a small cohort of fish including Tetras, Cory Cats, Danios/Minnows, Guppies, Mollie, etc.
+Though Skin Skin Discus thrive in a school of their own — other discus — they are compatible with a small cohort of fish including Cory Cats, Danios/Minnows, Guppies, Mollie, etc.

 SNAKE SKIN DISCUS DIET

-The Snake Skin Discus is largely carnivorous including a variety of fish food such as tubifex and freeze-dried bloodworms, pellet food, high-quality fish flakes, and meaty foods such as brine shrimp and organ meats.
+The Snake Skin Discus is largely carnivorous and consumes a variety of fish food including tubifex and freeze-dried bloodworms, pellet food, high-quality fish flakes, and meaty from foods such as brine shrimp and organ meats.

-Frequency of feeding can range from up to five times a day, with two to three times being the most common.
-It is also recommended that mature adults eat at least twice a day while feeding younger Snake Skins at least three times per day.
+It really depends on the fish hobbyist likes to feed their discus up to five times a day, with two to three times being the most common.
+It is also recommended that mature adults eat at least twice a day while feeding younger Snakeskins at least three times per day.

 Apart from including a few feedings a day, it’s important to note that discus fish are notorious for being slow eaters and will sometimes take up to an hour to eat!
 This can potentially pose a problem if you’re not diligent in cleaning the tank — the food will often sink to the bottom and create a foul and dirty tank.